What Does Organic Mean, Anyway? Part 4 ~ It's All About The Chemicals

-Last week for our What Does Organic Mean, Anyway series we ended with the question - So, what’s left?
+The other week for our reboot of the What Does Organic Mean, Anyway series we ended with the question - So, what’s left?
 Why bother with organic food if it’s ok to genetically modify plants and patent the results?
 This week we get to the fundamental reason why to bother with organic food which is because….

 It’s All About Chemicals on Crops

 It’s the sale and application of chemicals which is the entire reason GMOs exist in the marketplace.
 And we are going to focus on chemicals in the GMO debate because I believe we need to focus on the results of genetic alterations rather than whether we should be genetically engineering plants at all.
 It’s the results of genetic engineering that we should be concerned with.
 It’s the why of the why are we changing the genetic make-up of plants I asked in an earlier post.
 The only plants that are being genetically engineered and sold right now are soybeans, corn, sweet corn, canola, alfalfa, sugar beets, papaya, zucchini and yellow summer squash.
 Soybeans and corn being the most prevalent crops in the US to be grown as GMOs.
 Why?
 To understand the why, first you need a brief primer on why and how GMOs were developed in the first place.

 There is one fundamental reason to genetically alter these crops – which is to kill weeds, bugs, pests and fungus.
 Farmers want to do this to create higher yields.
 In other words, increase the amount of crops a farmer can grow on an acre so the farmer makes more money.